dcarmitage/MOSSKits/README.md

 **Massive Open Source Software Kits**

-Spec-first reference implementations you can drop into any AI coding tool to build real infrastructure.
+Production-ready specs you can drop into any AI coding tool to build real infrastructure.

+Pick a kit.
+Download the `.md` file.
+Tell your AI assistant "build this."
+Get working code.

 **[mosskits.com](https://mosskits.com)**

----

-## How It Works

-1. Browse the kits below
-2. Click the demo to see it in action
-3. Download the `.md` spec file
-4. Type "build this" in your AI coding assistant
-5. Get a working implementation

 ---